Project 8 – Creating positive messages

 The first introductory workshop will be held on Thursday 18 July at the Campbell Page office in Eden, 169 Imlay Street.

 Young participants will be invited to create a pitch to their peers on healthy lifestyles, partying safely and harm minimisation using song, digital technology, photography and video media.
 The workshops are an opportunity for young people to grow their creative and team building skills, as well as their resume.

-Spoken word artist Meaghan Holt a.k.a Sassi Nuyum, digital artist Scott Baker and videographer Kyle Wilson, along with special guests, will bring their unique skills to the Project 8 workshops.
+Spoken word artist Meaghan Holt a.k.a Sassi Nuyum, along with filmmaker Carl Broman, will bring their unique skills to the Project 8 workshops.

 There will be a series of 8 workshops over the year, run in Bega, Eden and Cobargo during school holidays in April, July and Sept/October.
 The introductory workshop in July (Eden) will briefly cover the different media of spoken word and lyrics, video and digital media.
 Young people can choose to continue participating in other workshops during the year.